Efflorescence

 • Joint material failure

-• Improper construction techniques
+• Improper construction techniques could lead to structural damage

-How to prevent efflorescence
+How to troubleshoot efflorescence

-• Properly cure concrete after it has been poured, this will help prevent the formation of efflorescence
+• Properly cure concrete after it has been poured, this will help prevent the formation of salt efflorescence

-• Bricks should not be placed directly on the ground
+• Bricks should not be placed directly on the ground to prevent water from getting into the materials

-• Mortar should be protected from damp contamination
+• Mortar should be protected from damp contamination and moisture

-• Mortar that is not cleaned may lead to efflorescence
+• Mortar that is not cleaned may lead to salt efflorescence(salt deposits)

-• Newly built brickwork should be protected from the elements in the first week
+• Newly built brickwork should be protected from the elements in the first week to prevent salt efflorescence

 How to remove efflorescence

 Efflorescence is temporary.
 In most cases it will disappear in a few wet winter months in this country, therefore the best solution is often to let it wash out naturally.
+However, there are some tips for efflorescence removal effectively.

-• When treating an outdoor wall, make sure the temperatures will be above freezing all day
+• When treating an outdoor wall, make sure the temperatures will be above freezing all-day

-• Simple washing can sometimes remove efflorescence
+• Simple washing can sometimes remove brick efflorescence

 If efflorescence is causing you problems, contact us for expert advice.